cnabio/cnab-go/README.md

 # cnab-go

-Highly experimental CNAB packages for Go.
-Extracted from Duffle.
+CNAB packages for Go, extracted from Duffle.

+We highly recommend you _do not_ take a dependency on this package, as it's currently in a very early, experimental state.

 ```
 $ go build ./...